Quality Assurance & Quality Control (QA/QC)

 The UN/ECE and IPCC have provided detailed information about what is 'good practice' for QA/QC procedures in emission inventories.
 The QA/QC procedures are applied to the whole inventory at all times.

-The current systems used by Ricardo-AEA in preparing the UK emissions inventory include:
+The current systems used by Ricardo Energy & Environment in preparing the UK emissions inventory include:

 - at the end of each reporting cycle, all the database files, spreadsheets, online manual, electronic source data, paper source data, output files are in effect frozen and archived.
 An annual report outlining the methodology of the inventory and data sources is produced.
 Electronic information is stored on hard disks that are regularly and automatically backed up.
 The NAEI and contacts databases are automatically backed up every hour from 07-00 to 20-00.
 Paper information is archived in a roller racking system and a database of all items in the archive is used